Take in a bit of the natural world in the city at these great nature reserves you never even knew existed.

 Kirkstall Valley Nature Reserve, Redcote Lane, Kirkstall, Leeds, LS4 2AW.

 Hetchell Wood Nature Reserve

-At the north-eastern edge of Leeds lies the picturesque Hetchell Wood Nature Reserve.
-With a mixture of woodland, grassland and wet flushes, Hetchell Wood’s range of habitats make it a haven for a diverse range of wildlife.
+At the northeastern edge of Leeds lies the picturesque Hetchell Wood Nature Reserve.
+With a mixture of woodland, grassland and wet flushes, Hetchell Wood’s range of habitats makes it a haven for a diverse range of wildlife.
 Look out for the stream at the bottom of the woods, which is the perfect destination for a leisurely stroll.

 Hetchell Wood Nature Reserve, Milner Lane, Leeds, West Yorkshire, LS23 6NA.

 Wyke Beck Valley